websockets/ws/doc/ws.md

 started, and used if `port` is set.
 To use an external HTTP/S server instead, specify only `server` or `noServer`.
 In this case the HTTP/S server must be started manually.
-The "noServer" mode allows the WebSocket server to be completly detached from the HTTP/S server.
+The "noServer" mode allows the WebSocket server to be completely detached from the HTTP/S server.
 This makes it possible, for example, to share a single HTTP/S server between multiple WebSocket servers.

 > **NOTE:** Use of `verifyClient` is discouraged.
 Rather handle client